-We offer three levels of class: technique, flow, and advance; and three styles of class: group reformer, Pilates for Posture, and FitCore.
+We offer three levels of class: technique, flow, and advance as well as Pilates for Posture.

 Group reformer is a traditional control and alignment focused class.
 Here you will learn to move with ease, strengthen and mobilise your whole body.
 Our classes promote strength through the whole body, postural alignment, functional mobility and endurance.
 Group reformer Pilates is amazing to destress, and to complement athletic training or rehabilitation.

 A foundations level class.
-We'll focus on introducing fundamental movements, proper alignment, and breathing techniques to help you build a solid groundwork for your practice.
+We'll focus on perfecting fundamental movements, proper alignment, and breathing techniques to help you reinforce a solid groundwork for your practice.

 You will enjoy this class if you: